Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Krishna Bodanapu

-Thank you.
-And I can confidently say we’re back in the phase of stable growth after the challenges of the last two years.
-Our stated aspiration is to be an industry leading growth player, which we’re working towards.
-But I’m proud and pleased to say that we are steadily making progress in the last three quarters and this is an important step of achieving our stated goal of being an industry leading growth player.
-Thank you for your patience and thank you for your support in this journey and we’ll again speak at the end of next quarter.
+Thank you, and I can confidently say we’re back in the phase of stable growth after the challenges of the last two years.
+Our stated aspiration is to be an industry-leading growth player, which we’re working towards.
+But I’m proud and pleased to say that we are steadily making progress in the last three quarters, and this is an important step of achieving our stated goal of being an industry-leading growth player.
+Thank you for your patience, and thank you for your support in this journey, and we’ll again speak at the end of next quarter.
 Thank you.